opendatacube/tutorial-odc-stac/README.md

 The tutorial notebook contains empty cells for you to write code.
 The code you will need is available from the Open Data Cube docs [tutorial page](https://opendatacube.readthedocs.io/en/latest/tutorials/odc-stac.html).
+Alternatively, the code is also contained in the `tutorial_solution.ipynb` notebook.

 ## Area of interest
 By default, this repository contains an `aoi.geojson` file that covers the southern part of Isla Isabela, one of the islands in the Galapagos.